iheathers/UWA-Semester-1-2024/SVLGM002 - Active Citizenship in Practice/Important Information.md

-Notes:
+### Notes:
 Students must complete and pass all unit requirements in order to pass the unit.

-Email:
+### Email:
-1. How to network with other interns?
+1. How to network with other interns? - Created a group
 2. Email about CAS seminar registrations.
 They don’t match with what is mentioned in the internship guidelines.
-The allocated dates are different than the first week of the semester.
+The allocated dates are different than the first week of the semester. - Fixed

+### Check-in calls:
+We will check-in with you three times during your internship to see how your internships are going – we sent out emails scheduling check-ins last week so please reply promptly if you haven’t already.
+Please make sure that you respond to the check-ins so that we know that everything is going well with you:

+1. 11-22 March — all students will receive a check-in call via Teams.
+2. 8 April — all students will receive a text message with a survey to complete within 24 hours.
+3. 6 -17 May — all students will receive a check-in call via Teams.